mk-samoilov/Simple-Python-TCPServer/README.md

 > [!WARNING]
 > By default, you can transfer data in a volume of no more than 1gb (1024mb), but you can increase this volume, since the server and client are open source.
+> (You can change the value of the server's incoming data in the "config.py" file and for client in "client.py" file)

 This Python script implements a TCP server that can handle multiple clients concurrently and supports plugins for processing client data.
 Here's a breakdown of the main components and their functionality: